Nakama Dog Training

-I currently am certified through the CPDT as a CPDT-KA and am working on a Fear Free Certification.
+Iam certified through the CPDT as a CPDT-KA and am also a Fear Free Certified Trainer.

 I continue to expand my training knowledge through networking, attending seminars and research.
 Continuing my education is also a requirement for my certification.

-I also currently own a Chihuahua mix named Kylo, who struggles with anxiety and reactivity issues.
+I currently own a Chihuahua mix named Kylo, who is working on anxiety and reactivity issues.

 What happens if my dog does something incorrectly?